 Under the terms of the Company's agreements with the holders of the Series A and Series B Redeemable Preferred Stock with warrants exercisable for Class A Common Stock, the preferred stock will automatically be redeemed and the redemption price applied to the exercise of the warrants upon the closing of the Company's proposed initial public offering.
 Under the terms of the Company's agreements with the holders of the Series D Convertible Redeemable Preferred Stock, the preferred stock will be converted automatically into shares of Class A Common Stock upon the closing of the Company's proposed initial public offering.
-The unaudited pro forma consolidated balance sheet, unaudited pro forma consolidated statement of operations and unaudited pro forma consolidated statement of redeemable preferred stock, redeemable put warrants and stockholders' equity (deficit) reflect (i) these transactions of the preferred stock and warrants; (ii) the accretion of the Series C Mandatorily Redeemable Preferred Stock to its redemption value and the accretion of the redeemable put warrants to their call value and (iii) the issuance of 70,489 Shares of Class A Common Stock issuable to a director of the Company at or after the closing of this Offering as additional purchase price related to the acquisition by the Company of the business of which such director was the sole stockholder.
+The unaudited pro forma consolidated balance sheet, unaudited pro forma consolidated statement of operations and unaudited pro forma consolidated statement of redeemable preferred stock, redeemable put warrants and stockholders' equity (deficit) reflect (i) these transactions of the preferred stock and warrants; (ii) the accretion of the Series C Mandatorily Redeemable Preferred Stock to its redemption value and the accretion of the redeemable put warrants to their call value and (iii) the issuance of 70,489 Shares of Class A Common Stock (assuming an initial public offering price of \$18.00 per share) issuable to a director of the Company at or after the closing of this Offering as additional purchase price related to the acquisition by the Company of the business of which such director was the sole stockholder.

 The unaudited pro forma as adjusted statement of operations gives effect to (i) the acquisitions completed during fiscal 1997; (ii) the acquisition of H.C.
-Gobin, Inc.; and (iii) the application of the estimated net proceeds from the Offering, after deducting the underwriting discount and estimated offering expenses payable by the Company, as if each had occurred on May 1, 1996.
+Gobin, Inc.; and (iii) the application of the estimated net proceeds from the Offering, at an assumed initial public offering price of \$18.00 per share, after deducting the estimated underwriting discount and offering expenses payable by the Company, as if each had occurred on May 1, 1996.

-Pro forma net loss per share of common stock is computed based on the weighted average number of common shares outstanding and gives effect to the following adjustments.
-For purposes of this calculation, dilutive stock options and warrants that are considered common stock equivalents are not included, as the effect of their inclusion would be dilutive except that pursuant to Securities and Exchange Commission Staff Accounting Bulletin No. 83, common and common equivalent shares issued during the
+(1) Unaudited Pro Forma Net Loss per Share of Common Stock and Pro Forma, As Adjusted, Net Income per Share of Common Stock and warrants that are considered common stock equivalents are not included, as the effect of their inclusion would be dilutive except that pursuant to Securities and Exchange Commission Staff Accounting Bulletin No. 83, common and common equivalent shares issued during the